 Philadelphia, PA 19122-6089

-The Feinstein Center for American Jewish History announces the selection of its Summer Fellows for 2023:
+The Feinstein Center for American Jewish History is proud to announce the Brown Family Research Award Fellows for 2024:

 Past Fellows 1994-2002